release

 Let’s make Baserow work for you!

-We are always working to make Baserow exactly what you need for organizing your data.
-Your feedback will help us to decide which features to build in the next milestones as we are currently setting a new product roadmap.
+We are constantly working to make Baserow the ultimate tool for organizing your data.
+Your feedback is invaluable in helping us prioritize features for our upcoming milestones as we develop a new product roadmap.

-To help us make Baserow the best it can be, we need your feedback today.
-Take 2 minutes to fill out our survey: https://baserow.io/form/am1xpHj-_nsv1dnhrl1kV_CCzcha-mvZLbhE4Gm7HVo.
+To help us make Baserow the best it can be, we kindly request your feedback today.
+Please take just 2 minutes to fill out our survey: Baserow Feedback Survey.

 Community updates